AMC-website/Frontend/contents/aws-quickstart.md

 ---
-title: "Getting Started with AWS"
+title: 'Getting Started with AWS'
-subtitle: "Create an AWS account and set up CLI/SDK access."
+subtitle: 'Create an AWS account and set up CLI/SDK access.'
-date: "2020-12-27"
+date: '2020-12-27'
 ---

 "Cloud computing" plays a vital role in the creation of software products and services.
 It's also one of the most highly sought-after skills in the tech industry.